SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 Qin Zhu, Junhyong Kim Lab, University of Pennsylvania Oct 26th, 2017

-<a name="practice-3"></a>
-### Practice 3 : Differential expression analysis using EdgeR and DESeq2
-<td>Practice3 will be performed in PIVOT via R Studio.</td>

-PIVOT: Platform for Interactive analysis and Visualization Of Transcriptomics data Qin Zhu, Junhyong Kim Lab, University of Pennsylvania Oct 26th, 2017

 ## Intallation of PIVOT

 Dependecies that needs to be manually installed.